 July 22, Six Months On

 I’ve been trying to write this for months now, and wanting to do so for even longer.
-But today – the sixth-month-anniversary of the horrific acts of July 22 – seemed like the right time.
-We all have our individual stories of what we did that dark day – and since I was not there but lost a great friend that day – my experiences pale in comparison to do those of survivors and relative of the people who were so brutally torn away from us.
+But today – the sixth-month-anniversary of the horrific acts of July 22, 2011 – seemed like the right time.
+We all have our individual stories of what we did that dark day, and since I was not there but lost a great friend that day, my experiences pale in comparison to those of survivors and relatives of the people who were so brutally torn away from us.
 And still, the grief is always there, for ever and no matter our experiences.
-So what do say on a day like today?
+So what to say on a day like today?

-I still don’t know.
-But as a co-writer on the Norwegian blog collective Skrivekollektivet, yet first and foremost as a great friend of Tore, I have found my own ways to express my sorrow.
+I don’t know.
+But as a co-writer on the Norwegian blog collective Skrivekollektivet, yet first and foremost as a friend of Tore, I have found my own ways to express my sorrow.
 Almost more than anything, I have found strength in music.
-In the months after July 22, I found strenght in the words of the song Til Ungdommen (literally: To the Youth), and in particular the lines that read “ubygde kraftverker/ukjente stjerner” (literally: “unbuilt powerplants/unknown stars“).
-It’s not by far the most powerful lines of the poem, but it carries with them the optimism and unfilfilled promise that was so brutally ended on that day.
+In the first several months after July 22, I found strength in the words of the song Til Ungdommen (literally: To the Youth), and in particular the lines that read “ubygde kraftverker/ukjente stjerner” (literally: “unbuilt powerplants/unknown stars“).
+These are not even close to being the most powerful lines of the poem, but they carry with them the optimism and unfilfilled promise that was so brutally ended on that day.
 Also, for those of us who knew and loved Tore Eikeland (1990-2011) (unfortunately his English Wikipedia page seems to have been deleted), it captures his political spirits in several ways.
-Unfortunately, I have not found an English version that captures the almost hymnal essence of the song in a satifying way, although the song has taken on an almost official status as the song to rally around in the aftermath of July 22.
+Unfortunately, I have not found an English version that captures the almost hymnal essence of the song in a satisfying way, although the song has taken on an almost official status as the song to rally around in the aftermath of July 22.

-But every time I really feel the need to remember the loss of July 22, the need to reconnect with my innermost feelings, the feelings of a time when Norway was still insperable in its determination to fight together against these forces of utfathomable evil, I turn to Jackson Browne’s For A Dancer.
-More than anything, this song gives me the opportunity to really express the sense of loss that’s still very much there, even though it has been a while.
+But every time I really feel the need to remember the loss of July 22, the need to reconnect with my innermost feelings, the feelings of a time when Norwegians were still united in our determination to fight together against these forces of utfathomable evil, I turn to Jackson Browne’s For A Dancer.
+More than anything, this song provides me an opportunity to really express the sense of loss that’s still very much there, even though some time has passed.
 It reminds me of the shortcomings of the old saying that “time heals all wounds.”
 For one, it is not true, and in a sense it feels like a betrayal to even think that it could be true.
-But what it does remind me, is who Tore was, an unrelenting advocate for equality and justice everywhere.
+But what it does remind me of, is who Tore was; an unrelenting advocate for equality and justice everywhere.
 Other friends may have other favorites to remember him by, but this is mine:

 I don’t remember losing track of you